Call to speak to a Licensed Insurance Agent

 - How Medicare Advantage plans might have different rules about covering hypnotherapy

 - Tips for making sure you’re doing everything you can to get Medicare to help pay for it

 - Other ways to pay if Medicare won’t cover it

 Keep reading to learn how to work through the Medicare system to see if they’ll help pay for your hypnotherapy.

 Does Medicare Cover Hypnotherapy?

-The short answer is yes; Medicare will cover the cost of hypnotherapy.
+The short answer is usually not.
+But there may be some situations where you can get Medicare to cover the cost of hypnotherapy.
 But not 100% of the time.
 As is often the case with Medicare, certain conditions have to be met in order for Medicare to pay for your hypnotherapy.
 Below we look at what these are so you know what to expect.

-Original Medicare (Medicare Part A and Part B) covers hydrotherapy if they consider it medically necessary.
+Original Medicare (Medicare Part A and Part B) covers hypnotherapy if they consider it medically necessary.
 This could be to treat a medical condition including psychological ones.